Group representation for even and odd involutive commutative residuated chains: The representation theorem

-\begin{example} We provide with the representation of a few known structures, among which are the two extremal classes of odd involutive FL$_e$-chains mentioned in the introduction.
-Denote by $\mathbbm 1$ the trivial (one-element) group. \begin{itemize} \item If \textbf{\textit{G}} is a totally ordered abelian group then $\textbf{\textit{G}}=\mathcal X_{{\mathcal A}_{\mathcal G}}$ where
+\begin{example} We present the bunch representation of a few known structures, among which are the two extremal classes (abelian $o$-groups and odd Sugihara chains) mentioned in the introduction.
+Denote by $\mathbbm 1$ the trivial (one-element) group. \begin{itemize} \item If \textbf{\textit{G}} is an abelian $o$-group then $\textbf{\textit{G}}=\mathbf X_{\mathcal G}$ where